thirdknife/thirdknife.github.io/projects.md

 [Blood For Life](http://bloodforlife.com.pk) is cloud based Blood Donation directory which allows donors to update there information about recent bleeds and status.

+[Lingo (OpenSource)](https://github.com/thirdknife/lingo) is my pet project.
+One of my favorite words game is Lingo.
+I have created a JavaScript version of this game.

 [Causera](https://causera.org/) is an e-commerce platform dedicated to making fundraising for your cause easy.

 [Pediatrics First](mailto:shakeel.shafique@gmail.com) is an Electronic Health Record management system.
 It generates immunization schedule and CDC charts.
 It also schedules and notify the users about upcoming schedule and health checkups.
 Please request for a demo by writing an [email](mailto:shakeel.shafique@gmail.com).